mehdisaqlen/devdemy/README.md

 You can find the Database URI in `.env.local` file as an environment variable `MONGODB_URI`.

 By using this database URI, the database can be accessed via MongoDB compass or on the cloud.

+### Demo credentials

+In order to login to the app, you can use the following credentials.

+Email : test@gmail.com
+Password: test123